 No one comes out of an ended marriage unscathed, no matter how mutual the break up was or how nice the two ex-spouses have been to each other.

 The fact is that something that once held a lot of hope and promise is now over.

 Both spouses will be mourning in their own way.
 And even though you and your new flame are definitely in love, there could be things that pop up along the way that show they are still dealing with issues over the divorce.

 In your second marriage, be open as you discuss what issues still bother them about what happened and how it affects their daily life now.

-When you grow up, your vision of your wedding day and honeymoon may be one way—but if you marry someone who has been married before, and especially if there are children, that all could be very different.
+When you grow up, your vision of your wedding day and honeymoon may be one way—but if you marry someone who has been married before, and especially if there are children, that could all be very different.

 There will likely be less pomp and circumstance surrounding the wedding, including less attention, fewer guests, fewer gifts, less excitement, and maybe even a very short honeymoon if any at all.

 When marrying someone who has been married before will still be very special to both of you, but just be ready for it to be different than you have been expecting all these years.